 The Business Law Boot Camp is an intensive intersession course held between the spring and summer quarters at Baylor Law School.
-Specifically created for Baylor Law students interested in business transactions, but who find it difficult to fit transactional law electives into their busy law school schedules, the week-long course offers a practical perspective on multiple aspects of business and its legal requirements and implications.
+Specifically created for Baylor Law students interested in business transactions, the week-long course offers a practical perspective on multiple aspects of business and its legal requirements and implications.
 Course material includes forming a business, commercial borrowing, raising capital, trademark and advertising issues, succession planning, selling a business, basic accounting, contract drafting, and negotiation skills.

 More Than Just Course Study

-The content of the course is delivered through both classroom lectures and interactive small-group exercises.
+The content of the course is delivered through both classroom lectures and interactive exercises.
 Students also take part in special networking events and supplemental opportunities for professional development and mentoring throughout the duration of the course.
-Throughout the course, influential and inspiring guest speakers address the class in regards to building and obtaining success as well as the ethical practice of transactional law.
+Throughout the course, influential and inspiring guest speakers share insights and advice with respect to building professional relationships and achieving success as well as the ethical practice of transactional law.

 Distinguished and Accomplished Faculty